 When the United States Air Force declared initial operational capability with the F-22 Raptor in 2005, it introduced a combat aircraft which combined revolutionary situational awareness, all-aspect stealth and extreme aerodynamic and kinetic performance resulting in a survivability and lethality mix which is still unmatched over a decade later.
 However, it also threw down a gauntlet to America’s potential great power rivals, Russia and China, to either develop comparable combat aircraft, or find ways to neutralize this formidable US advantage.
 Both have been working hard on this problem from multiple approaches and with varying degrees of success.
 As the F-35 Lightning II enters service with multiple air arms in the United States, Europe and beyond, it is important to examine both the advantages this fifth-generation platform offers, and the challenges posed by the fruits of nearly twenty years of research into unmasking and countering stealth fighters by Russia and China.

 Meeting the threats and mission requirements of the coming decades will require both new systems and potentially platforms, but also careful management of current fleets to ensure that they stay complementary and interoperable with the cutting edge as it emerges.

 - Gen (retd.)
 Frank Gorenc, former Commander US Air Forces Europe and Africa, F-15C command pilot

 - Air-Vice Marshal Simon Rochelle, Chief of Staff, Capability, Royal Air Force

 Other Speakers Include:

-- Brig Gen Frédéric Parisot, Armée de l'Air
+- Maj Gen Frédéric Parisot, Armée de l'Air

-- Maj Gen Borys Kremenetsky, Ukrainian Armed Forces
+- Maj Gen Borys Kremenetski, Ukrainian Armed Forces

 - Prof Daniel Baltrusaitis, Professor Strategic Studies, NDU, Washington DC